-Waterise technology is safer
+Waterise solutions are safer

-Waterise technology is more sustainable
+Waterise solutions are more sustainable

 - Effects on coastal marine life around the water intake are eliminated.
 Waterise’s systems are placed on the seabed, at about 400 m below sea level, and do not require the use of chemicals for pre-treatment.